Skip to content

 6. Tortelloni

 Tortelloni is tortellini’s bigger brother.
-While the two dishes have the same shape, their flavors and fillings are unique.
+While they share the same shape, their fillings and flavors are totally different.

-Our favorite way of eating tortelloni is with the pumpkin filling topped with butter, sage, and a drop of traditional balsamic vinegar.
+Our favorite?
+The pumpkin version topped with butter, sage, and a drizzle of balsamic vinegar.

 7. Truffle Pasta